jim60105/docker-fc2-live-dl/README.md

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

+## 💭

+The main reason I chose not to contribute my work back to the original repository is because I wanted to use the GPL license.
+I am a advocate for open source and have a great enthusiasm for the GPL license.
+However, it is important to acknowledge that the GPL license has more restrictions compared to the MIT license, and individuals have valid reasons for not choosing it.
+I fully respect their decision.
+Since it is not recommended to have multiple licenses in the same repository, I will distribute my work separately.

+Now, you may be wondering why you should choose my image instead of the original one.

+I have specifically created these images for fun... oops, focusing on security.
+I have dedicated years to play with containers.
+As a result, I have developed certain techniques that allow me to build more robust containers.
+To assess the difference, you can use tools like [Snyk](https://snyk.io/), [Trivy](https://github.com/aquasecurity/trivy), or even [Docker Scout](https://www.docker.com/products/docker-scout/) to scan the image.
+While I don't claim that my image is the MOST secure, I am confident that it is MORE security.

+I do not intend to criticize anyone who create "Oh, it works" containers.
+Developing this skill requires learning, and I simply enjoy these toys more than others.
+I hope you can finds their values.